kllmanu/awesome-fhv/README.md

 a collection of awesome things related to FHV, Vorarlberg University of Applied Sciences

+## Templates
-- [FHV-Latex](https://github.com/pasrom/FHV-Latex): **Latex template**, perfect for writing your bachelor or master thesis!
+- [FHV-Latex](https://github.com/pasrom/FHV-Latex): **Latex template**, perfect for writing your bachelor or master thesis
+- [FHV-Thesis-LaTeX](https://github.com/lukasender/FHV-Thesis-LaTeX-GER): A LaTeX based template for FH Vorarlberg students writing their thesis (german)
+- [FHV-Thesis-LaTeX](https://github.com/lukasender/FHV-Thesis-LaTeX-ENG): A LaTeX based template for FH Vorarlberg students writing their thesis (english)

+## Bachelor & master theses
-- [Bachelor-Thesis-II](https://github.com/DominicLuidold/Bachelor-Thesis-II): A bachelor's thesis comparing the SPA frameworks "Angular" (based on JavaScript/TypeScript) and "Vaadin" (based on Java).
+- [Comparison of the Single-page Application Frameworks Vaadin and Angular](https://github.com/DominicLuidold/Bachelor-Thesis-II): A bachelor's thesis comparing the SPA frameworks "Angular" (based on JavaScript/TypeScript) and "Vaadin" (based on Java).
+- [System Architecture of a Sensor/Actuator-Node for decentralized Task-Management](https://github.com/nicolai-schwartze/Bachelorarbeit): Develop and describe a system architecture that would allow a stressed CPU move its task to another node of the network

 ## Computer science (BSc) — Software and Information Engineering